 The results published in the Atlas were very encouraging, but still were very much a beginning, and showed that much more systematic work was needed in order to build up an accurate picture of the habitat, distribution and frequency of all our butterfly species.

 So we extended our survey to include 2000-2004 and the results for this five year period was published as a Millennium Atlas update - State of Butterflies of Britain and Ireland - in May 2006

-The DNFC is continuing to collect data on butterflies and 2012 is the second year of the five year cycle of 2010 to 2014.
+The DNFC has completed its survey and 2014 was the final year of the five year cycle of 2010 to 2014.

 Ireland's Butterflies A Review (David Nash, Trevor Boyd & Deirdre Hardiman) was published in 2012 and covers information gathered from 1995-2009 for all Ireland.